 The distance between the right edge and left edge of a text block is called line length.
 For reading, shorter lines are better than longer lines.

 The size, layout, and font of different pieces of text are used in the typography to create a hierarchical division to pass relevant information to the users.

 The hierarchical value is determined by size.
-Spacing, color, and dimensions are used to determine size.
+Spacing, colour, and dimensions are used to determine size.

 The Colour of the type defines the density and heaviness of the text on the page.
 There must be a right balance between white spaces and type colour to make the text clear and more readable.

 Highlighting an idea with the use of disparate or visually opposite elements is contrast.
-Creating a focal point, capturing attention, and helping with the establishment of visual hierarchy is enabled by contrast.
+Creating a focal point, capturing attention, and helping with the establishment of the visual hierarchy are enabled by contrast.

 7 Basic Rules Of Typography